Open-Source-Free-Realms/OpenSourceFreeRealms/README.md

 # Customization
-You can freely customize your character within the PacketSendSelfToClient.json and ClientItemDefinitions.json These 2 document are half documented so feel free to explore yourself or ask on the discord.
+You can freely customize your character within the PacketSendSelfToClient.json and ClientItemDefinitions.json These 2 documents are half documented so feel free to explore yourself or ask on the discord.

 # Tasks
 - [x] Fix Disconnects with the current library